kubevirt/user-guide/workloads/virtual-machines/vmctl.md

 One remarkable difference between KubeVirt and other solutions that run Virtual Machine workloads in a container is the toplevel API.
-KubeVirt treats VirtualMachineInstances as a first class citizen by designating CustomResourceDefinitions to map/track VirtualMachine settings and attributes.
-This has considerable advantages, but there's a trade-off: native Kubernetes behavior for constructs such as Deployments, ReplicaSets, DaemonSets, StatefulSets or even not-yet-existing resources are designed to work directly with Pods.
+KubeVirt treats VirtualMachineInstances as a first class citizen by designating custom resources to map/track VirtualMachine settings and attributes.
+This has considerable advantages, but there's a trade-off: native Kubernetes higher-level workload controllers such as Deployments, ReplicaSets, DaemonSets, StatefulSets are designed to work directly with Pods.
 Because VirtualMachine and VirtualMachineInstance resources are simply defined outside the scope of Kubernetes responsibility, it will always be up to the KubeVirt project to create analogues of those controllers.
 This is possible, and is in fact something that exists for some entities, e.g.
 VirtualMachineInstanceReplicaSet, but the KubeVirt project will always be one step behind.
 Any significant changes upstream would need to be implemented manually in KubeVirt.